What Is The Minimum & Maximum Voltage Range For 18650?

 Maximum and Minimum Voltage For NMC 18650 Batteries

-The NMC (Lithium-Nickel-Manganese-Cobalt-Oxide) type of 18650 batteries are the most common ones on the market.
-They have a nominal voltage of 3.6 or 3.7 volts and a maximum charge voltage of 4.2 volts.
-When discharging, these batteries should not drop below a minimum voltage, usually around 2.5 volts, to prevent damage to the battery.
+When it comes to 18650 cells, NMC (Lithium-Nickel-Manganese-Cobalt-Oxide) chemistry is the most common.
+This chemistry has a nominal voltage of 3.6 or 3.7 volts (depending on who you ask) and a maximum charge voltage of 4.2 volts.
+To prevent damage to the battery, these cells should not be discharged to below 2.5 volts to prevent damage to the battery.
 This is one of the reasons choosing a good BMS (battery management system) is required.

-One of these reactions is the breakdown of the electrolyte, which is what separates the anode and the cathode.
+One of these reactions is the breakdown of the electrolyte, which is what separates the anode and the cathode, which are the positive and negative side of the cell.
 This leads to the formation of gas and heat which will eventually cause the battery to swell and, in extreme cases, vent with flame or even explode.
-Overcharging also leads to the plating of lithium metal on the anode, which creates internal short circuits and poses significant safety risks.
+When you bring an 18650 over its maximum voltage, it will lead to the plating of lithium metal on the anode, which creates internal short circuits and poses a significant safety risk.

-Overcharging contributes to faster degradation of the battery's capacity, a process known as capacity fade.
+Also, overcharging contributes to faster degradation of the battery's capacity, a process known as capacity fade.
 This will cause the cell to degrade more rapidly over time.
-The higher voltage range accelerates the breakdown of the active materials within the cell, reducing their ability to store and deliver energy over time.
+This higher voltage range accelerates the breakdown of the active materials within the cell, reducing their ability to store and deliver energy over time as effectively as they once could.

 The minimum voltage for NMC 18650 batteries is about 2.5 volts.
 A BMS will actively work to prevent a cell from going below 2.5v by putting the battery pack into safe mode.
 Any lower than around 2.5V, and irreparable damage in the form of lithium plating will occur within the battery.